-Acera Surgical, Inc. (“Acera”) is a bioscience company commercializing a portfolio of fully synthetic electrospun scaffolds for regenerative medical applications.
+Acera Surgical Inc. (“Acera,” St. Louis, Missouri) is a bioscience company commercializing a portfolio of implantable nanomedical scaffolds for medical applications.
 Acera’s products exhibit a structure similar to native extracellular matrix (ECM) and thus support rapid and effective healing.
-The FDA cleared Acera’s first product (Cerafix®) in March 2016 and its second product (Restrata™) in April 2017, both via 510(k), granting commercial access to markets exceeding $1.2B in revenue.
+Acera is currently commercializing its first two products, the Cerafix® Dural Substitute and the Restrata® Wound Matrix, both FDA cleared via 510(k), granting commercial access to markets exceeding $1.2B in revenue.

-Acera’s technology platform allows for the development of fully-synthetic, electrospun scaffolds for regenerative medical applications.
-Its portfolio of fully synthetic materials is constructed from nano–scale fibers and address the shortcomings of conventional biologic and macro-scale synthetic tissue scaffolds.
+Acera’s technology platform allows for the development of fully-synthetic, electrospun scaffolds for medical applications.
+Its portfolio of fully synthetic materials is constructed from nano-scale fibers and address the shortcomings of conventional biologic and macro-scale synthetic tissue scaffolds.
 Due to the structural similarities between Acera’s nano-fiber scaffolds and native extracellular matrix, new cells and vasculature are better able to proliferate throughout the material and integrate into surrounding tissue, persists in the wound bed acting as a protective covering to promote natural wound healing.
 Acera’s first two products undergo complete resorption in vivo once the tissue defect has had a chance to heal, potentially reducing the risk of long-term infection and/or scarring.
 The unique architecture offers a combination of strength and flexibility for improved intraoperative handling.

 Product Development and Commercialization